Algebraic models for classifying spaces of fibrations: Background and preliminaries

-Recall that an affine algebraic group \(G\) is called unipotent if every algebraic representation of \(G\) is unipotent.
-Equivalently, \(G\) is unipotent if and only if it is an algebraic subgroup of the group \(\bU_n\) of \(n \times n\) upper triangular matrices with \(1\)s along the diagonal for some \(n\), \emph{cf.}~\cite[Theorem~14.5]{mil17}.
+An affine algebraic group \(U\) is called unipotent if every algebraic representation $V$ of \(U\) is unipotent.
+Equivalently, \(U\) is unipotent if and only if it is an algebraic subgroup of the group \(\bU_n\) of \(n \times n\) upper triangular matrices with \(1\)s along the diagonal for some \(n\), \emph{cf.}~\cite[Theorem~14.5]{mil17}.
+The $\Q$-points $U(\Q)$ of a unipotent group $U$ is in particular a nilpotent and uniquely divisible group.

 Every affine algebraic group \(G\) admits a largest normal unipotent subgroup, called the unipotent radical \(G_u\) of \(G\) (\emph{cf.}~\cite[Theorem~10.5]{hoch71}).
 An affine algebraic group \(G\) is called reductive if \(G_u\) is trivial.
-The representation theory of reductive groups is particularly well-behaved: \begin{sthm}[{\cite[Corollary~22.43]{mil17}, see also \cite[p.78]{hoch71}}] Every finite-dimensional algebraic representation of a reductive group is semisimple. \end{sthm} Thus the category \(\Rep_\Q(G)\) of finite-dimensional algebraic representations of \(G\) is a semisimple abelian category whenever \(G\) is reductive.
+The representation theory of reductive groups in characteristic zero is particularly well-behaved: \begin{sthm}[{\cite[Corollary~22.43]{mil17}, see also \cite[p.78]{hoch71}}] Every finite-dimensional algebraic representation of a reductive group is semisimple. \end{sthm} In other words, the category \(\Rep_\Q(G)\) of finite-dimensional algebraic representations of \(G\) is a semisimple abelian category whenever \(G\) is reductive.